 One of our highly qualified trainers will come to your location for a one-on-one training session on the applications of your choice.
 Please contact BS&A Software at 517-641-8900 for pricing information and to schedule an appointment.
 Training for Financial Management is primarily done on-site.

 Currently, we do not offer in-house training for some of our products, as the training is more beneficial when done at your location with your data.
 If the application you are interested in is not among those listed, no classroom training is available at this time.
 Classroom training applies primarily to property based applications.
-The typical cost for classroom training is $195 per day.
+The typical cost for classroom training is $205 per day and includes lunch.
 If there is a different cost, it will be specified by BS&A prior to the training day.

 Tax Application Classes